learn-co-curriculum/dsc-data-viz/README.md

 ![png](index_files/index_7_0.png)

-Remember, labeling and other customizations that you see here are applicable to almost all kinds of plots in matplotlib as we shall see ahead.
+The nice thing is labeling and other customizations that you see here are applicable to almost all kinds of plots in matplotlib.

 ### Bar Graph or Column Graph.